Latest News: Defend Campaign issues wake-up call to the risks of child abuse on social media such as X

 The defend campaign didn’t begin with a grand plan.
 It began with a moment — one of those small, ordinary moments that suddenly shifts the ground beneath you.

-It was early 2025.
-Jason Tanner switched on the radio, expecting the usual morning noise, and instead heard that Elon Musk was giving public commentary on British child‑grooming gangs.
+It was early 2025, Jason Tanner, the UK-based founder, switched on the radio, expecting the usual morning noise, and instead heard that Elon Musk was giving public commentary on British child‑grooming gangs.
 It was jarring.
 Why was a tech billionaire, with no background in child protection or UK social policy, suddenly positioning himself as an authority on one of Britain’s most sensitive issues?

 Curiosity turned into unease.
 Jason opened Elon's X to see what was happening.
 What he found felt less like a conversation and more like a man-made storm.